 Status indicators are an excellent way to stay on top of each one.
 A status dashboard helps users prioritize their tasks, spot any issues, and follow up on things they may have forgotten about.
 A dashboard should present statuses in a clear manner for everyone involved in each workflow.
 Many automated workflows use color-coding to distinguish serious issues from trivial ones.

 Keep workflows running smoothly and without delays with automated deadline alerts.
 This improves time management by defining alerts and triggering automated actions based on three status categories: overdue, late, and expired.

 A powerful workflow management system will shine a light on any bottlenecks, recurring points of breakdown, and jobs taking longer than usual.
 Tailoring dashboards to your specific KPIs may provide insight into workflows that may be unnecessary, or ones that might be missing.

 In addition to high-level metrics, they can supply details such as when tasks are completed, who completed them, and any useful modifications made to speed up a process.

 Whether you prefer a kanban, list, or calendar view, choosing a solution that displays your workflows in myriad ways helps bring a new perspective to workflow management.

 Automated workflows can transform an organization’s operations.
 Design efficient end-to-end workflows with Pipefy, and you won’t have to toggle between tools or worry about losing information along the way.
 Build smart automation rules, connect tools and departments, and let your team focus on strategic actions — all from a single place.
 Centralize and streamline your workflows by automating manual tasks, connecting processes, and creating standards on Pipefy’s no-code platform.

-Pipefy makes it easy to integrate, automate, and boost your operational efficiency in departments like HR, Finance, Marketing, and CS, among others.
+Pipefy makes it easy to integrate, automate, and boost your operational efficiency with all types of business processes including HR, Finance, Marketing, and CS, among others.